etopian/amazon-s3-music-player/README.md

 ## Features
 - Playlist - Designed to play music uniterrupted.
+- Responsive - Works with devices of all shapes and sizes
 - Search - Search your list of music
 - Play random tracks - Play random tracks from all your tracks, or from the search.
 Auto-playlist.
 - Play history